kangk1204/Octopus-toolkit2/doc/tutorial.rst

 * ``F`` : Select appropriate parameters regarding this sample.
 (Genome : ``mm10``, Seq-Type : ``ChIP-Seq``)
 * ``G`` : Click the Insert button

-Case 2. let's fill in the blank for the 2 and 3.Private_RNA-Seq_Human fastq files.
+Case 2.
+Fill in the blank for the 2 and 3.Private_RNA-Seq_Human fastq files.
 Reads in this RNA-seq files (paired-end, FR-Firststrand) should be mapped to the hg38 genome.

 Octopus-toolkit automatically recognizes Paired-End files.
-The name of the files must be the same and ended with _1.fastq and _2.fastq
+The name of the files must be the same and end with the suffix _1.fastq and _2.fastq

 .. image:: _static/Tutorial/Tutorial3.5.png